 The best way to use clean beauty purple shampoos is to apply them first to dry hair and let them sit for 10-15 minutes before washing.
 This gives the color a chance to work so you are not applying and rinsing it off straight away.

-You will also have to play with frequency depending on how often you wash your hair and the needs of your own gray hair.
-For the person who washes daily, you may only want to use a purple shampoo a couple times a week to avoid turning your hair actual purple.
+You will also have to play with frequency, depending on how often you wash your hair and the needs of your own gray hair.
+For the person who washes daily, you may only want to use a purple shampoo a couple times a week to avoid turning your hair an actual purple hue.
 Or for the person who only washes their hair once a week, you may be able to use a purple shampoo every time you wash.

-It also depends on the shade of your hair too.
-Jenn Jones explains, “Anyone can use a purple shampoo, you just won’t get benefits from the color unless your hair is a level 8 and above.
+It also depends on the shade of your hair.
+Jenn explains, “Anyone can use a purple shampoo; you just won’t get benefits from the color unless your hair is a level 8 [a medium blonde on the hair tone scale] and above.
 The pigment is just not strong enough to do anything to darker tones.”

-The goal here is determining your own personal equation of frequency taking into consideration formula, hair type, shade, texture, personal washing frequency and all that.
+The goal here is determining your own personal equation of frequency, taking into consideration shampoo formula, hair type, hair shade, hair texture and personal washing frequency.

-If your hair happens to turn purple, Jenn Jones suggests, “A clarifying shampoo will typically work well to pull out unwanted tones.
+If your hair happens to turn purple, Jenn suggests that “a clarifying shampoo will typically work well to pull out unwanted tones.
 You can apply the shampoo and let it sit for a while to help pull out the color.
-Typically, if your hair is overprocessed or porus the color can build up, usually on the ends, and be harder to get out.”
+Typically, if your hair is over-processed or porous, the color can build up, usually on the ends, and be harder to get out.”

 I’m going to use this space to document the purple shampoos I’ve tried that I would consider to be the cleanest options available.
 I’m starting with my top two recommendations by hair type and I will continue to add reviews here as I try more product.
 Comment below if you have an option I didn’t include here!